30 Things You Shouldn't Do When the Weather Gets Colder

-The Remedy Rx: "Think about making soups and stews with lots of vegetables and protein of your choice; they are hearty and filling," suggests Cohen.
+The Rx: "Think about making soups and stews with lots of vegetables and protein of your choice; they are hearty and filling," suggests Cohen.
 "Make turkey or beef chili; or chicken, tofu or beef stir-frys; or baked apples and pears instead of pies or cookies.
 Buy a canister of protein powder to have on hand to make smoothies, and keep bags of brown rice, fruits and veggies in your freezer."

 Eat When You're Bored

 "When winter comes, it's easy to get bored at home and eat," says Cohen.
 "This contributes to people feeling horrible about themselves and a downward spiral."